Offer of Early Help

 We follow the PINK (people in the know) PSHCE curriculum which supports children and develops key skills not only for school but for life.

 We can signpost parents and carers to parenting courses.
 Which can support both parents and children.

 We have a school nurse linked to St Catharine’s.
-Please Ask Mrs Hollis for further details.
+Please Ask Mrs Dee for further details.